 The ANZASW Code of Ethics recognises the articles of Te Tiriti and the importance of Te Tiriti as a founding document in the constitution of Aotearoa New Zealand.
+Part 1 outlines the ethical requirements for social workers in terms of their responsibility for a Tiriti-based society.

 Working in partnership means that your client is provided with enough information in a form, manner, and language that helps them to understand that information.
 Clients can then fully participate in the professional relationship.
 Their voices and preferences are heard and valued, and the professional relationship is one of collaboration and empowerment.